Written by Yoppie

-You've got enough going on trying to get decent shuteye, so don't forget that our personalised period subscription box can get organic cotton tampons, and much more, delivered easily and regularly through your letterbox.
-That's a bit less to worry about while you're getting on with life!
+You've got enough going on trying to get decent shuteye, so don't forget that our personalised period subscription box can get organic cotton tampons, PMS supplements, and much more, delivered easily and regularly through your letterbox.
+That's a bit less to worry about when you're trying to get some shuteye...

 Subscribe To Our Newsletter